Dzivarasekwa

 Dzivarasekwa is a suburb of western Harare, Zimbabwe.

 History

 Dzivarasekwa is a suburb of Harare that was set up on the site and services approach.
 It is represented as the constituency of Dzivarasekwa.
 It consists of Dzivarasekwa 1, 2, 3, 4 and Dzivarasekwa Extension.
 The latter is a squatted informal settlement in wetlands on the periphery of the suburb.

 By 2021, the government had introduced a plan to build 88 blocks each holding 14 flats, as part of a slum upgrading plan for Dzivarasekwa.

-It is also popular for its nyau groups namely villa 1, yellow yellow and many other small groups.
-Widely known nyau people from the suburb include Brongo, Charisi, Diva Chikarire and Rasi.
+Dzivarasekwa extension has two councillors who oversee the whole area.

-Night life is vibrant in the suburb with Dzivaresekwa 1 infamous for prostitutes, and Suncity bar and Hub24 bar & grill being the go to places for revellers.
+It is also the residence of one Bewithus Mayakayaka a devout Seventh day Adventist.